w3c/wot-architecture/proposals/security_and_privacy.md

 all personal devices) mitigates this issue.

-In the client role, a WoT Thing could be programmed to retreive data provided by a server and then post it back to that server later.
+In the client role, a WoT Thing could be programmed to retrieve data provided by a server and then post it back to that server later.
 This could also be enabled by a webhook pattern.
 This can be mitigated by establishing a trust relationship and providing explicit access controls between any pair of